aaronamendez/web-sprint-challenge-javascript-fundamentals/README.md

 The ".map" creates a new array and itterates through each item in an array calling a provided function.
 A great usecase for this is when you want to iterate through an array with a function and create a new array based on that function.

+The ".reduce" returns a single value after iterating through an array with your provided reducer function.
+A great use case for the reducer method is when you want to find the accumulated value in an array filled with values.

+And the ".filter" creates a new array with elements that pass a test implemented by a provided function.
+A great usecase for the filter method is when you want to find a common set of values and return them in a new array.

 2. Explain the difference between a callback and a higher order function.

 A Callback function is a function that is passed in as an arguement for another function.
 A Higher order function is a function that operates on other functions by either taking them as arguements or returning a function..